 No matter if you are an accountant, finance professional, or in some other profession, using keyboard shortcuts can help you to save a lot of time.

-Here’s the Excel Keyboard Shortcuts Cheat Sheet with 82 shortcuts that you can use in your daily work and below are the top 10 out of them:
+Here’s the Excel Keyboard Shortcuts Cheat Sheet with 82 shortcuts that you can use in your daily work and below are some of them:

-- Control + Shift + D (Apply filters to the data)
+- Control + Shift + L Apply-Remove Filter

 Here are my few tips for every accountant about keyboard shortcuts: